rajeshrinet/pyross/README.md

 >> make
 ```

-Alternatively, first install all the dependencies followed by
+Alternatively, first install all the dependencies and then install PyRoss using
 ```bash
 >> git clone https://github.com/rajeshrinet/pyross.git
 >> cd pyross